docQodly/docs/docs/studio/pageLoaders/pageLoaderOverview.md

         <li><code>initialValue</code> : Indicates the initial value of the datasource name.</li>
     </ul>
     <br/>
-    <li><code>styles</code> : An array of local css classes scoped to the webform.
+    <li><code>styles</code> : An array of local css classes scoped to the Page.
 It includes the following sub-attributes:</li>
     <ul>
         <li><code>name</code> : Name of the css class.</li>
         <li><code>content</code> : The actual CSS content of the CSS class.</li>
         <li><code>parentId</code> : Identifier of the parent CSS class, if applicable.</li>
         <li><code>id</code> : Unique identifier for each CSS class.</li>
-        <li><code>scope</code> : Defines the scope in which the style operates, remaining local at all times, as the styles exclusively represent an array of local CSS classes confined to the webform.</li>
+        <li><code>scope</code> : Defines the scope in which the style operates, remaining local at all times, as the styles exclusively represent an array of local CSS classes confined to the Page.</li>
     </ul>
 </ul>

-2. **components**: Represents the individual components used in the webform.
+2. **components**: Represents the individual components used in the Page.
 Each component shares these common attributes:

     - `type`:
         - `resolvedName`: Specifies the component's type.<br/><br/>